Request an Appointment

 4. What types of exercises are safe for me to do during pregnancy?

 Exercise is shown to reduce the risk of common complications due to pregnancy.
 Most exercises have been deemed safe for women according to the Canadian Guidelines for Physical Activity during Pregnancy unless you have contraindications (communicated to you by your healthcare provider).
-What a better question would be is what exercises are not safe for me during pregnancy?
-Women should be cautious about activities that involve physical contact or may involve falling, activities at high altitudes and activities performed in high heat.
-These activities may include: hockey, horseback riding, gymnastics, Olympic lifting, hot yoga, skiing.
-Otherwise, the recommendations are that pregnant women should:
+What a better question would be is what exercises are not safe for ME during pregnancy?
+Exercise prescription no matter what stage of life you are in needs to be individualized and take into account a person’s current physical activity, strength, endurance, likes/dislikes and medical conditions/history.
+For instance if you were sedentary before your pregnancy taking up crossfit during pregnancy is not a good idea.
+However, if you were an active crossfitter prior to pregnancy and want to continue this is likely fine with some modifications and assuming no symptoms come on during activities (i.e. pain, incontinence, pelvic heaviness).
+In general when pregnant women should be cautious about activities that involve physical contact or may involve falling, activities at high altitudes and activities performed in high heat.
+These activities may include: hockey, horseback riding, gymnastics, hot yoga and skiing.
+Otherwise, the general recommendations are that pregnant women should:

 • Accumulate 150 mins/week of moderate physical activity to reduce complications within pregnancy